niconaut/Personal-Project-LoL/README.md

 One of the most interesting insights was the impact of ward placement in the game.
 A *ward* is a totem that can be placed anywhere on the map and reveals enemies that move near it.
 Wards are a strong mechanic in the game because knowing the location of the opposing team can help you make informed decisions.

 While looking at the total wards placed by the winning team vs. the losing team, I was surprised to find no noticeable difference.
 How could this important mechanic have no effect on the game’s outcome?
 Investigating further, I dove into *vision score*, which measures the effectiveness of the wards placed.
 For example, if a ward is placed but does not reveals anything, it gives 0 vision score; where a ward that reveals 5 enemies, gives 5 vision score.
-Comparing the vision scores of the winning and losing teams I discovered that 71% of the time, the winning team had a higher score.
+Comparing the vision scores of the winning and losing teams, I discovered that 71% of the time, the winning team had a higher score.
 This shows it’s not the amount of wards placed that wins games, rather the effectiveness of the ward.

 ```SQL
 WITH vs_CTE ("gameId_CTE","visionScore_CTE","teamId_CTE","win_CTE") AS (